shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/bam_cov_1.png)|
 |<small>**Running bamCoverage** on a collection of filtered BAM datasets (as before you can select collection by pressing folder (<i class="far fa-folder" aria-hidden="true"></i>) button).
 Here we set **Bin size** to `1` so that we can see the high-resolution nature of the ChIP-exo data.
 Next we set **Effective genome size** to `user specified` and enter `12000000` (approximate size of *Saccharomyces cerevisiae* genome).  </small>|

 Note that the default behavior of bamCoverage will not perform any pseudo-extensions to the read lengths.
 In ChIP-seq data, we often apply a pseudo-extension up to the expected ChIP fragment size length, which has the effect of smoothing the data plots.
 This is not typically appropriate for ChIP-exo data, as the smoothing removes the high-resolution nature of the experimental data.
-In fact, we often only examing the 5' coordinate of mapped ChIP-exo reads.
+In fact, we often only examine the 5' coordinate of mapped ChIP-exo reads.
 However, the default behavior of the bamCoverage tool (i.e. counting the full read length in terms of coverage) is fine for this example.

 <div class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle" aria-hidden="true"></i> Running `bamCoverage` on a collection of BAM datasets will generate a collection of bigWig datasets.
 Name this collection `coverage` (for help on how to rename a collection <a href="#" data-toggle="modal" data-target="#collection_rename_video">see this video</a>).</div>

 ### Displaying coverage tracks in a browser

 Now we can display bigWig datasets generated in the previous section in a genome browser.
-There is a variety of available browsers.
+There are a variety of available browsers.
 In this tutorial we will use the UCSC Browser.

 |      |
 |------|